 A THING OF PRIDE

-The only thing of pride in this is like I said: being the true born of your culture whose language you so hold dear.
+The only thing of pride in this is, like I said: being the trueborn of your culture whose language you so hold dear.

-I just wish we stop treating people differently based on that.
+I just wish we would stop treating people differently based on that.
 Language gives a sense of oneness and unity.
 We can achieve a lot by speaking in one tongue.
 Language alone has caused half of the problems we are having in this country.
 You are not my brother because we don’t speak in the same tongue.
 Yet, he who is my brother but doesn’t have my tongue, I get strange feelings as to whether to accept him or to push him away.

 In my very honest opinion, if because someone doesn’t speak your language you deny them of what is really needed or what they are qualified for, you really should be shut out of this world.
-And, if you are like me, try and speak your language.
+And, if you are like me, try to speak your language.

 ON A LIGHTER NOTE….